wixplosives/stylable.io/docs/references/css-vars.md

 ## Stylable variables vs. CSS custom properties
 [Stylable variables](./variables.md) and CSS custom properties offer different capabilities, and as such serve different use-cases.

 Stylable variables exist only in your source code, and get replaced during transpilation to the final target code.
-They serve well for reducing code repetition, increasing readability and can benefit any static theme or styling without incurring any runtime performance cost.
+They serve well for calculations that are not supported by native CSS, reducing code repetition, increasing readability and can benefit any static theme or styling without incurring any runtime performance cost.

 CSS custom properties on the other hand do incur a small runtime cost, but offer the ability to override their values during runtime, allowing dynamic styling through Stylable.